r-hopper/W205-Final-Project/flight_app/images/README.md

-Images of air_travel_dashboard in action
+Some examples of air_travel_dashboard in action